 Modern applications increasingly use a point set representation of the object’s surface as this is directly provided by various 3D object scanning techniques.
-In these cases, the 3D coordinate computation needs to be adapted as rays cannot be intersected with zero-extent points.[VARIATION FOR F-B APPROACHES ON POINT SET/CLOUDS].
+In these cases, the 3D coordinate computation needs to be adapted as rays cannot be intersected with zero-extent points.

-At last, hybrid (i.e. multi-modal) approaches exist that combine several of the above-outlined methods in one.
-One example is mutual correspondence, which combines the mutual information maximisation and point re-projection distance minimisation in a weighted manner [Sottile2010].

 The remainder of this article focuses on feature-based registration as currently predominant concept on mobile devices due to its simple implementation, easy adaptability, generic applicability (e.g. in contrast to horizon alignment) and the achievable performance on even low-power devices.